 Again, this development team includes the person who founded Mt.
 Gox, which oversaw a 460-million-dollar hack.
 However, his reputation within tech has landed him support from some of the best minds within the blockchain and tech communities.

 Despite the fact that he founded Mt.
-Gox, McCaleb and his team marches forward and his reputation improves as time goes on.
-And to McCaleb’s credit, he probably had no control over the attack despite being associated it with the attack as a founder of the site.
+Gox, McCaleb and his team marches forward, and his reputation improves as time goes on.
+And to McCaleb’s credit, he probably had no control over the attack despite being associated with it as a founder of the site.
 He didn’t even operate the site at the time of the attack.

 Fortunately, Stellar’s site and internal exchange have never been hacked.
 Let’s look a little further into the various security aspects of XLM cryptocurrency.

 Stellar Lumens has a nearly clean security slate.
 The exchange and Stellar network have never experienced any hacks.
 However, there was one instance where Lumens were taken from an online wallet website, but that was beyond XLM’s control; it was a flaw in the wallet, not in Stellar's technology.